PratikJH153/PratikJH153/README.md

-<h1 align="center">Hi 👋, I'm Pratik Jadhav</h1>
+# Hi 👋, I'm Pratik Jadhav
-<h4 align="left">Passionate software developer with a love for problem-solving and building innovative solutions.
+Passionate software developer with a love for problem-solving and building innovative solutions.
 Constantly curious and eager to learn, I enjoy exploring new technologies and expanding my skills.
 Experienced in Flutter, Dart, Python, AI/ML, NodeJS, Typescript, MongoDB, SQL, I strive to create clean, efficient, and scalable code.
 Open source enthusiast and believer in the power of collaboration.
-Let's code together and make a positive impact on the world! 💻✨</h4>
+Let's code together and make a positive impact on the world! 💻✨
 <h4>
 I create beautiful looking & Responsive Apps, and have a decent knowledge about both Front-End & Back-End.